autonomouslogic/eve-ref/docs/src/datasets/downloading-datasets.md

 * `-nv` prevents printing of the download progress.
 * `--domains=data.everef.net` restricts the download to the `data.everef.net` domain.
 * `-R index.html` prevents downloading of the `index.html` files.
 * _Do not use_ `-N` to enforce timestamp checking.
-The current host doesn't handle the `Last-Modified` header properly.
+The current host doesn't handle the `Last-Modified` header properly and this will result in all the files being redownloaded on every run.

-The only problem with `wget` is that it does not support multiple concurrent downloads.

 ## Wget on Docker